 Our Common Shares are traded on the TSX under the symbol CGG and the HKSE under the stock code 2099.
-Information concerning the trading prices and volumes on the TSX during the year ended December 31, 2022, is set out below.
+Information concerning the trading prices and volumes on the TSX during the year ended December 31, 2024, is set out below.

-The following sets forth the high and low market prices and the volume of the Common Shares traded on the TSX on a monthly basis during the periods indicated (stated in Canadian dollars):
+The following sets forth the high and low market prices and the volume of the Common Shares traded on the TSX monthly during the periods indicated (stated in Canadian dollars):